njncalub/oas-intro/PITCHME.md

 # OAS

-The specification for REST interfaces.
+The specification for RESTful interfaces.

 ---